UAE Visas & Residency Guide 2026

 Student Visa

-UAE Residency Application Process – Step-by-Step
+UAE Visa / Residency Application Process – Step-by-Step

 To obtain UAE residency, choose your visa type, secure sponsorship or eligibility, enter the UAE, complete medical and biometrics, buy health insurance and receive your Emirates ID and residence visa.